 The Company is dependent on the efforts of Messrs.
 Zuckerman and Linde and other senior management personnel.
 Messrs.
 Zuckerman and Linde in particular have national reputations which aid the Company in negotiations with lenders and in having investment opportunities brought to the Company.
 The other executive officers of the Company who serve as managers of the Company's offices have strong regional reputations which aid the Company in identifying opportunities, or having opportunities brought to the Company, and in negotiating with tenants or build-to-suit prospects.
 While the Company believes that it could find replacements for these key executives, the loss of their services could have a material adverse effect on the operations of the Company in that the extent and nature of the Company's relationships with lenders and prospective tenants and with persons in the industry who may have access to investment opportunities would be diminished.
 While Mr. Linde and the other executive officers have employment agreements with the Company pursuant to which they have agreed to devote substantially all of their business time to the business and affairs of the Company and to not have substantial outside business interests, this can serve as no guarantee that they will remain with the Company for any specified term.
-Mr. Zuckerman, who has significant outside business interests, including serving as Chairman of the Board of Directors of U.S. News & World Report, The Atlantic Monthly magazine, the New York Daily News and Applied Graphics Technologies and as a member of the Board of Directors of Snyder Communications, does not have an employment agreement with the Company and serves as a non-executive officer of the Company with the title "Chairman of the Board of Directors."
+Mr. Zuckerman, who has significant outside business interests, including serving as Chairman of the Board of Directors of U.S. News & World Report, The Atlantic Monthly magazine, the New York Daily News and Applied Graphics Technologies and as a member of the Board of Directors of Snyder Communications, does not have an employment agreement with the Company and serves as a nonexecutive officer of the Company with the title "Chairman of the Board of Directors."
 Mr. Zuckerman has historically devoted a significant portion of his business time to the affairs of the Company, although over the last twenty years less than a majority of his business time, in the aggregate, has been spent on the Company's affairs.
 Although Mr. Zuckerman cannot assure the Company that he will continue to devote any specific portion of his time to the Company and has therefore declined to enter into an employment agreement with the Company, Mr. Zuckerman has no present commitments inconsistent with his current level of involvement with the Company.

-THE COMPANY'S PERFORMANCE AND VALUE ARE SUBJECT TO RISKS ASSOCIATED WITH THE REAL ESTATE INDUSTRY of renewal or re-lease (including the cost of required renovations or concessions to tenants) may be less favorable than current lease terms.
+THE COMPANY'S PERFORMANCE AND VALUE ARE SUBJECT TO RISKS ASSOCIATED WITH THE REAL ESTATE INDUSTRY

+Lease expirations could adversely affect the Company's cash flow.
+The Company will be subject to the risks that, upon expiration, leases for space may not be renewed, the space may not be re-leased, or the terms of renewal or re-lease (including the cost of required renovations or concessions to tenants) may be less favorable than current lease terms.
 If the Company were unable to re-lease substantial amounts of vacant space promptly, if the rental rates upon such re-lease were significantly lower than expected, or if reserves for costs of re-leasing proved inadequate, the cash flow to the Company would be decreased and the Company's ability to make distributions to stockholders would be adversely affected.